Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 • price: from $499

-This high-quality bikepacking sleeping bag from Sea to Summit is great for slightly cool temperatures allowing you to stay comfortable at temperatures down to -10°C.
+This high-quality bikepacking sleeping bag from Sea to Summit is great for slightly cool temperatures, keeping you comfortable down to -10°C.

 The water-resistant Ultra-Dry down keeps you dry and warm when the tent condenses during the night.

 One of my favorite features of this sleeping bag is the zipper system.
-The main side zipper is full-length giving you the opportunity to connect it to other Sea to summit sleeping bags.
-On the other side, there is a half zipper giving you room for ventilation when needed.
+The main side zipper is full-length, allowing you to connect it to other Sea to Summit sleeping bags.
+On the other side, a half-zip provides ventilation when needed.

-At the bottom, there is a separate zipper you can use for ventilation of your feet if needed.
+At the bottom, there is a separate zipper for ventilation of your feet, if needed.
 This is also ideal if you want to keep the sleeping bag on while walking around on cool mornings.

-The only downside with this sleeping bag (besides the name) is that the hood is wide and slides off easily compared to other bags on this list.
+The only downside to this sleeping bag (besides the name) is that the hood is wide and slides off easily, unlike other bags on this list.
 Nonetheless, this is a truly durable bikepacking sleeping bag that will keep you warm.

 NEMO Sonic -20